 .

-Now, if for example, a software mixes ALib with the QT Class Library to avoid a lot of (transparent) string conversions, it would be preferable to use the same 2-byte wide character type that QT uses for its strings, independent from the platform that the software is compiled at.
+Now, if for example, a software mixes ALib with the QT Class Library to avoid a lot of (transparent) string conversions, it would be preferable to use the same 2-byte wide character type that QT uses for its strings, independent of the platform that the software is compiled at.

 To achieve this, two compiler symbols may be passed: